yfii/docs/vault.md

 > - In the past versions, a whale could make a sudden deposit to dilute others' incoming and then immediately withdraw its funds.
 Now this exploitation is no longer possible because the income will be emitted gradually in the following 24 hours after each deposit.
 For example, if a user claims the yield 8 hours after the last deposit transaction, he/she only gets 1/3 of the yield.
 Please note that the 24-hour countdown will be reset each time when the user deposits into the Vault.
 >
 > - Anyone can invoke the *Harvest* function to collect yields into the vault and in return get 1% of the YFII tokens in that batch.
 It may cost gas of approximately 0.1 ETH.
 Frequent harvesting can help reduce the slippage during token swaps and thus increase the whole income of the Vault.
 Please keep an eye on the current yield and also check if others have already invoked the function recently, or the rewards won't cover your gas fee.
+>
+> - When a new strategy is online, you do not need to transfer your funds to a new vault.
+The vault can automatically switch to the new strategy.

 1. This guide supposes you choose to deposit WETH into the Vault.
 First go to the [new Vault website](https://dfi.money/) and connect your wallet.
 Click *Vault* to enter the Vault interface.